• USD

 Which countries border Zimbabwe?

-Will I have access to Internet connectivity and mobile reception?
+Will I have Internet connectivity and mobile reception?

 Is safe drinking water available?

-Yes - hotels and lodges will always have bottled mineral water on hand.
+Yes — reputable hotels and lodges provide bottled or filtered water.

 Can I enjoy a Big Five safari in Zimbabwe?